TechRetreat/2015/software-learnathon/PLAN.md

 ## TryRuby 'Hello World'
 Before we begin, we'll go over some of the basics of ruby.
-You can try it at tryruby.org
+You can follow along at tryruby.org

 In ruby, we print to console using `puts`.
 Like most languages, any text you want to use must be in quotations
 ```ruby